bobanetwork/boba_legacy/boba_community/turing-kyc/README.md

 ```

 As you can see above, simply annotating a function with the specified modifier limits the wallets that have access to this function.
 If a wallet is not KYCed then it simply reverts.
 Your TuringCall basically returns `true` for KYCed or `false` for non-kyced wallets.

+For that reason the real magic happens on the Turing backend, which basically queries the KYC status of the sender's wallet and returns either `true` or `false` depending on a wallet's KYC status.
+What type of provider you support and add to your Turing API is completely up to you.

 ### Project structure